- Active Learning

-How To Bring Scenario-Based e-Learning To Life With Video
+How To Bring Scenario-Based Learning To Life With Video

-Corporate trainers and L&D professionals frequently tap into the power of scenario-based learning to help employees gain deeper knowledge through critical thinking and to better retain new skills through engaging activities.
+Corporate trainers and L&D professionals frequently use scenario-based learning to help employees gain deeper knowledge through critical thinking and better retain new skills through engaging activities.
 Compliance training, sales training, and safety training are just a few examples of subjects that are often taught using scenario-based training methods.

 In recent years, this teaching methodology has gained popularity and moved largely online as technology has made it easier to create and execute scenario-based learning.

 Scenario-based e-learning immerses learners electronically in situational simulations or learning experiences that allow them to gather skills and information that they will need for similar real-life experiences.
-Scenario-based e-learning is realistic, interactive, learner-centric, and involves applying new skills or knowledge through guided instruction.
-It places learners into situations that require them to make decisions or show good judgment along the way.
+Scenario-based learning is realistic, interactive, and learner-centric and involves applying new skills or knowledge through guided instruction.
+It places learners in situations that require them to make decisions or show good judgment along the way.

-Today, trainers are getting even more creative with scenario-based e-learning, and bringing many of these lessons to life through video.
-For example, KFC recently rolled out scenario-based training in virtual reality that is designed to teach front-line employees how to make its original recipe fried chicken.
+Today, trainers are getting even more creative with scenario-based learning and bringing many of these lessons to life through video.
+For example, KFC recently rolled out scenario-based training in virtual reality designed to teach front-line employees how to make its original recipe for fried chicken.
 Others are simply taking advantage of video technologies that make it easy to upgrade scenario-based training from text or image-based formats to life-like experiential training videos.

 What may be surprising is that creating memorable live-action scenario-based e-learning videos can be done quickly and easily in-house, without expensive production equipment and without the need to hire a third-party production company.
 With a video platform like Panopto, you simply write your scenario scripts and record live enactments using any type of video camera — even your smartphone.

 Enlist your trainers to read the scripts or reward subject matter experts with a feature role.
-Record with one camera or multiple camera angles, and then cut, splice, and combine videos in an easy-to-use online video editor.
-You can also add interactive quizzes within your videos to test employees’ understanding of a subject with the right video recording software.
+Record with one camera or multiple camera angles and then cut, splice, and combine videos in an easy-to-use online video editor.
+With the right video recording software, you can also add interactive quizzes within your videos to test employees’ understanding of a subject.
 And if a policy or regulation changes, you can quickly record new content to update your existing videos.

 Whether you’re experienced with creating video training or completely new to it, we’ve outlined three common scenario-based video training examples for you to try.